 table d'hÔte dinner menu

-This fixed price menu changes daily with choices on every course and vegetarian options plus coffee included.
-Choose 3 or 2 courses.
+This fixed price menu changes regularly with choices on every course and vegetarian options plus coffee included.
+3 courses, only £23.95.

 private party menus